modmore/docs/en/index.md

 If you still have questions, let us know via support@modmore.com.
 We're here to help!

+## Browse the documentation offline

+It's possible to [download a full archive of this website](modmore-documentation.zip) to browse it offline.
+After downloading, unpack the zip file into a memorable place.

+The best results are when you can serve the files on a local web server (apache/nginx).
+This will allow you to use the entire documentation site exactly like it works on [docs.modmore.com](https://docs.modmore.com/).

+Alternatively, you can also browse the site by just opening the html files in your browser.
+This uses the `file://` protocol, which has some restrictions.
+Most notably the search function will not work, and some images and other assets may not show up.

+When relying on a local copy of the documentation, be sure to update the files every now and then, as we do fix and add documentation regularly.

 ## Improve the documentation

-If you're already comfortable with our extras (or you just spotted a typo!), you can help us improving this documentation through GitHub.
+If you're already comfortable with our extras (or you just spotted a typo!), you can help us improving this documentation through [GitHub](https://github.com/modmore/docs).

 To propose changes, you will need a GitHub account, but you don't have to know much about git.